Science and Sourdough

 Bulk Fermentation

-After about 60 minutes, mix the dough a little more, then carry out the first stretch-and-fold.
+After about 60 minutes, mix the dough a little more by hand, then carry out the first stretch-and-fold.
 The internet site above, and a million others, shows how it’s done.
-This is part of the famous ‘Tartine’ method of sourdough making, from San Francisco.
+This is part of the famous ‘Tartine’ sourdoug method, from San Francisco.
 Basically, just grab one edge of the dough, pull it up and out, then stick it back onto the doughball.
 Rotate 90 degrees, repeat 3 times.

-Now let the dough ‘bulk rise’.
-Knowing when to stop the bulk fermentation is critically important.
-To help with that, you can cut about 100 grams of the dough off after the last stretch-and-fold and put it into a small glass jar with vertical sides (a small Bon Maman jam jar works beautifully), which you put into the warm place beside your bulk rising dough.
+After the last stretch and fold, let the dough ‘bulk rise’.
+Knowing when to stop the bulk fermentation is important.
+To help with that, you can cut off about 100 grams of the dough after the last stretch-and-fold and put it into a small glass jar with vertical sides (a small Bon Maman jam jar works beautifully).
+Mark the dough level with a rubber band around the jar, and put it into the warm place beside the bulk rising dough.

-When the dough has increased in volume by 50-80% (as seen in the small test jar), you’re ready for the next step, the ‘shaping’.
+When the dough has increased in volume by 50-80% (as seen in the small test jar), you’re ready for the next step, the ‘pre-shaping’.

 Shaping and Proofing

-Let the dough fall out of the glass bowl onto a dry, unfloured counter top.
+Let the dough fall out of the glass bowl onto a dry, lightly-floured (or unfloured) counter top.
 Use a bowl scraper, the orange tool in the picture above, to loosen the edges before turning the bowl upside down.

-Stretch the dough into a rough square.
-Treat it gently, you don’t want to deflate the little carbon dioxide bubbles.
-Grab the corners, pull them out quite strongly, and then over, and stick them to the top side.
+Stretch the dough into a square.
+Treat it gently, try not to burst too many of the little bubbles.
+Grab the corners, pull them out and over, and stick them to the upward-facing part of the doughball.
 Repeat about 8 times.
-Then flip the doughball over, using a bench scraper if necessary.
-Shape the doughball into round using your damp hands or a bench scraper.
+Then roll the doughball over, using a counter scraper if necessary and shape it into round using your hands or a bench scraper.

-After 10 minutes, flip the doughball over so it’s top down and do the stretching again.
+After 20 minutes, flip the doughball over and do the stretching again.
 Turn it right side up and shape.

 The dough should now be showing some toughness.
 If it still slumps, do a third stretch-and-rounding.